How to Shave Body Areas FAQs

 - Trim your hair; it has to be trimmed down so all that remains is a stubble.
 If you hair is any longer then it makes shaving the head more difficult.
 The most common way of trimming head hair is using a set of electrical clippers (the type typically used by barbers).

 - Prepare for the head shave.
 When you've trimmed your hair it then needs to be washed and well soaked.
 Wet hairs are softer and easier to cut and there is less chance of suffering from razor burns and ingrown hairs.
-Once your hair has been washed, dry it off a bit.
-Then apply a quality shaving lubricant and work this in as well as possible.
+Once washed, dry it off a little bit, then apply a quality shaving lubricant and work this in as well as possible.
 Take some time to get this right, as the better the lubricant is worked in to your head, the better the result is likely to be.
 It can make a significant difference to the closeness and comfort of the shave.

 - Performance.
 Start by shaving the hair that is softer or lighter first.
 Hairs around the ears are usually the softest.
 If you leave the areas that have coarser or stiffer hair until the end (like the back of the head), it will give more time for the lubricant to do its work and soften the hair.
 When using the razor use slow, even strokes, and don't rush your strokes.
 If you shave in the opposite direction to the hair growth you'll get the closest results.
 If you shave in the same direction you experience less irritation.
 With experience you'll learn which direction is the most appropriate for different parts of your head.
 If you can, avoid going over the same area too often as this will increase the chance of skin irritation.